 Can Tomato Heal Burnt Skin?

 Tomatoes contain lycopene, which is an important nutrient to reduce heat from minor burns.
-Apply a slice of tomato on burnt skin.
+Apply a slice of tomato on burned skin.
 Hold it on the area for a few minutes and allow it to dry.
-Also, consuming tomatoes can help prevent sunburns since they contain antioxidants.
-It also removes dead skin cells, fights cellular damage and can help making your skin glow.
+Eating tomatoes can also prevent sunburns since they contain antioxidants.
+Tomatoes also remove dead skin cells, fight cell damage, and keep your skin glowing.

 Consuming Tomatoes Can Keep Away Sunburns

 Tomatoes contain lycopene, which is an important nutrient to reduce heat from minor burns.
-Also, consuming tomatoes on a regular basis can keep you away from sunburns owing to the amount of antioxidants and lycopene they contain.
+Also, consuming tomatoes on a regular basis can keep you away from sunburns owing to the amount of lycopene and other antioxidants they contain.
 It helps strengthen the skin’s natural protection from UV radiation and inflammation.